Board of Directors

 National Council on Disability

-Joan Durocher is currently serving as the Executive Director of the National Council on Disability, an independent federal agency that advises the President and Congress about issues of importance to people with disabilities.
+Joan Durocher is General Counsel and Director of Policy at the National Council on Disability, an independent federal agency that advises the President and Congress about issues of importance to people with disabilities.

 Office of Disability Integration and Coordination

 Marcie Roth is the Director of the Office of Disability Integration and Coordination at FEMA.
 She has held leadership positions with the National Coalition for Disability Rights, National Spinal Cord Injury Association, National Council on Independent Living and TASH.

 Office on Special Edcuation and Rehabilitation Services (OSERS)

 Department of Labor